Skip to main content

 OptionTypeDefaultDescription

-outputPathstring./test-results/analytics-timeline.jsonWhere to write the JSON report
+outputPathstring'./test-results/analytics-timeline.json'Where to write the JSON report

 includeStackTracebooleanfalseInclude full stack traces in failure diagnostics